Efrain-start/Efrain-start/README.md

 <br>

-- :technologist: A passionate Self-taught Front-end developer.
+- :technologist: A passionate Self-taught Front-end development.
 - :computer: Currently learning Web Development by Self.
 - :boom: Personal website [link](#).
 - :student: I’m currently open to a new job opportunity, this is [my resume](#)